rroessler1/speech-to-text/README.md

 <b>HOW TO USE</b>

-You need either a Google or Microsoft API key.
+You need either a Google or Microsoft API key, which may cost money, but Microsoft has a very generous free tier.
 Here are instructions for both:

 <b>Google</b>